|Type of record:||Building|

 Images - none

 |Parish:||LUDHAM, NORTH NORFOLK, NORFOLK|

-Moved here from NHER 23358 at Ranworth and restored.
+Hollow post drainage mill relocated here from Ranworth (NHER 23358) and restored in the 1980s.
 Only remaining example of a hollow post wind pump with fan winding, patent sails and scoopwheel and is substantially different from Palmer's Mill (NHER 15992).

 E. Rose (NAU), 23 February 1987.

 Architects drawings (S1) (pre 1992) as large rolled plans.
 Press cuttings (S2) in file.